 A better SEO URLs structure contains the focus keyword.
 This focus keyword clearly defines the webpage’s objectivity to the users.
 Because the focus keyword in the URLs not only helps your webpage/post’s readers about the page but also helps the search engines to crawl and better index your page.

 This clearly states that you can drive 6.98% more traffic by just using exact match or partial keyword in the domain.

 If you are using your website for more than 6 months (with the URLs structure options with Day and Name or Month and Name) then please don’t change your WordPress permalink structure, just continue using that.

 Because by changing, you will not only lose your social shares count and current rank but can face multiple penalties by the search engines, because you will have two URLs for every single post, the old and the new one.
 The search engines will confuse which one to select.

-If you are still stubborn on changing your WordPress site URLs structure then hire a professional to set up proper redirects but you’ll still have to lose your social media share counts.
+If you are still stubborn about changing your WordPress site URLs structure then hire a professional to set up proper redirects but you’ll still have to lose your social media share counts.

-Here are the few tips to create a perfect WordPress Permalink structure
+Here are a few tips to create a perfect WordPress Permalink structure

-- Always use your focus keyword in every webpage/posts URLs
+- Always use your focus keyword in every webpage/post URLs

 WWW VS Non-WWW

 If you have just started out your website setup, you will be asked to choose www (http://www.example.com) or non-www (http://example.com) for your website/blog domain URL.